Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 </figure>

 Connects two nodes (source and target), defining the attributes or properties to be connected.
-In Nuke the source Node correspond to the output node, and the target Node to the Node with the inputs.
+In Nuke the source Node corresponds to the output node, and the target Node to the Node with the inputs.
 In Nuke the sourceAttribute is not required, just the targetAttribute with the input number.

-Works for Maya, Houdini and Nuke.
+Works for Maya, Houdini, and Nuke.